Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 Restrict PDF saving

 A PDF DRM system will have the ‘Save’ or ‘Save As’ functionality automatically disabled so all a user can do is create copies of the protected PDF file.
-It is also important that if you do not restrict PDF printing (i.e. you allow prints) that the PDF DRM system will automatically stop printing to file formats such as PDF.
+It is also important that if you do not restrict PDF printing (i.e. you allow prints) that the PDF DRM system will automatically disable print to PDF and stop printing to other file formats.

-Having PDFs expire on a fixed date, after a number of days use, views or prints, enables you to restrict PDF use to a limited amount of time.
+Having PDFs expire on a set date, after a number of days use, opens or prints, enables you to restrict PDF use to a limited amount of time.
 This may be important for documents that have a shelf life or to comply with regulations.
 See PDF Expiry.

 Revoke PDF Access